lewis-worsley/fun-with-flags/README.md

 - The JS code to increment player scores was inspired by the Code Institute's Love Maths game.

+- The JS script and code to update JavaScript popup boxes https://sweetalert2.github.io/

 <br>

 ### Thanks